 Here’s how to think more consciously about your clothes, where they come from, and where they go.

-The clothing industry employs millions of people worldwide so any changes to business models will have a significant impact for both large corporations who control production and the low-income workers in that produce the garments.
+The clothing industry employs millions of people worldwide, so any changes to business models will have a significant impact on both large corporations that control production and the low-income workers that produce the garments.
 This is going to be a difficult ship to change the course of.
-As it is also an industry that is plagued by waste and pollution it is one that will need to change course.
+As it is also an industry that is plagued by waste and pollution, it is one that will need to change course.

-One-off wonders, if it is something that you aren’t going to wear more than once or twice then there are some great rental services and can represent an affordable way to access designers' clothes, even the Financial Times is profiling clothing rental companies.
+One-off wonders, if it is something that you aren’t going to wear more than once or twice, then there are some great rental services that can represent an affordable way to access designers' clothes; even the Financial Times is profiling clothing rental companies.
 Sites offer access to designer fashion, designer shoes, and handbags or communities that share clothes.

-To reduce the environmental impact think about what your clothes are made from, opt for natural fibers over synthetic fibers derived from fossil fuels for example wool, cotton, or linen over polyester, nylon, or acrylic.
-If you want to reduce the impact of water consumption and pesticides think about organic cotton or cellulose-based textiles like Tencel or modal.
+To reduce the environmental impact, think about what your clothes are made from, and opt for natural fibers over synthetic fibers derived from fossil fuels, for example, wool, cotton, or linen over polyester, nylon, or acrylic.
+If you want to reduce the impact of water consumption and pesticides, think about organic cotton or cellulose-based textiles like Tencel or modal.

-REUSE – buy high-quality pieces so you can wear them for longer, hire or borrow items especially if you are only going to wear them once.
-If the clothes are still in good condition consider selling them or donating them to charity.
+REUSE – buy high-quality pieces so you can wear them for longer, and hire or borrow items, especially if you are only going to wear them once.
+If the clothes are still in good condition, consider selling them or donating them to charity.

 RECYCLE – Clothes and shoes can be recycled in textile recycling bins.
-Those items that can be re-used will be sorted and those that have reached the end of their life will be turned into industrial scraps, so will have some sort of second life.
+Those items that can be reused will be sorted, and those that have reached the end of their life will be turned into industrial scraps, so they will have some sort of second life.